-Red Lion man facing charges after punching victim in the face after his Xbox was taken for breaking “house rules”
+Red Lion man facing charges after punching victim in the face after argument over Xbox

 Upon arrival, police met with the victim, who was laying on the living room floor of the home, and bleeding from the mouth.

-The victim told police that Chen had broken house rules, and she took his Xbox.
+The victim told police that Chen had broken house rules, and she told him he couldn’t use the Xbox.

-According to the criminal complaint, Chen stood up from his bed and struck the victim in the mouth with a closed fist, causing her to fall backwards into the wall.
+According to the criminal complaint, Chen stood up from his bed and struck the victim in the mouth with a closed fist.

 When a bystander separated the two and threatened to call police, Chen left the home in an unknown direction.